-To complete the bore application online, you will need a RealMe account.
-The RealMe login is designed to protect your privacy and security.
+To complete the bore application online, you will need a My Environment Southland account.
+This is designed to protect your privacy and security.

-If you don't have an account already, you will need to create one by selecting the Create your RealMe login now option.
+If you don't have an account already, you will need to create one by selecting the Log in button at the top of this page.
 This will only take a few minutes.

 If you already have a login, you will be able to login using your existing details and go straight through to begin your application.

 Once you have started your application, you will be able to save your progress and come back later.

 Where can I find information for my application?

 Environment Southland has a GIS mapping service called Beacon, which is available to the public.